 Some firms come on campus to recruit either law clerks or for permanent positions.
 Others prefer to have applications sent directly to them (resume direct) or to have the Office of Career Planning collect them (resume collect).
 Although firms and organizations are welcome to come on-campus any time, there are three general on-campus programs that we promote.

-The Fall Interview Program is designed to meet the needs and timing deadlines of larger firms.
-The Spring Interview Program is held for mid-size and smaller firms who may not know their hiring needs two or three years in advance.
-The Career Options Fair, also held in the spring, exposes students to the many other employers who hire lawyers in alternative career settings.
+The Fall Recruiting Program is designed to meet the needs and timing deadlines of larger firms and corporate counsel offices.
+The Spring Recruiting Program is held for mid-size and smaller firms who may not know their hiring needs two or three years in advance.

 Fall Interview Program